BurundangaStudio/cms/README.md

 - Save the .json that it will download like `service-account.json` into `~config/firebase/`.
 This file will be `.gitignore`d as well.

 ### Database
 - Enter into your new project in firebase.
-Go to database and create a new cloud firestore.
-You can find some basic info about this [here](https://firebase.google.com/docs/firestore/quickstart).
+Go to database and create a new realtime database.
+You can find some basic info about this [here](https://firebase.google.com/docs/database/web/start).
-- Add a new collection `config` and a new doc (inside config collection) `init` in your firestore.
-Then add a field named `dataset` with the default value `false`.
-- Go to the firestore rules and change the default `false` permissions to `true`.
+- Go to your new database rules and change the default `false` permissions to `true`.
 This is just to create the structure of the database.
-Then we will defined it again.
-The rules should now look like :
+Then we will redefine it again so rules should now look like :
 ```
-service cloud.firestore {
-  match /databases/{database}/documents {
+{
-    match /{document=**} {
+  "rules": {
-      allow read, write: if true;
+    ".read": "true",
+    ".write": "true"
+    // ".write": "auth.uid != null"
   }
 }
-}
 ```
 - The structure of the database have to be defined in your directory `~/config/database`.
+Following the base structure you can define the data structure you want.
+Here you have a table with the possible values at this moment.

+- Once you have your structure run `npm run set-database`.

 ### Server
 - `npm install`